-The demo control software has been updated to take advantage of a number of the new OSGi R7 specifications, including Configurator, Converter, and Push Streams, and it also introduces an implementation of the MQTT RFC.
-We will continue to make good use of Kura, MQTT, Bluetooth, Wifi, Infrared and lots of other protocols and technologies can be integrated by using the core OSGi-based system for control and management.
+The demo control software has also been updated to take advantage of a number of the new OSGi R7 specifications, including Configurator, Converter, and Push Streams, and it also introduces an implementation of the MQTT RFC.
+We will continue to make good use of Kura, MQTT, Bluetooth, Wifi, Infrared, and lots of other protocols and technologies integrated together using the core OSGi-based system for control and management.

 The Octopus Project

 The Internet of Things and distributed systems are impacting our society.
 This is a major challenge for our education system.
 How do students gain understanding of the underlying technology?
 How do students learn to program a device without knowing a complex programming language?
 One answer is the IoT Workshop's Octopus Project from the expert group M2M/IoT of the German Digital Summit and the Environmental Campus Birkenfeld, part of the Trier University of Applied Sciences.

 Based on the Arduino ecosystem, the Octopus Project is a simple, open source platform that teaches programming, REST, and MQTT.
 Eclipse-based Ardublock and specially designed super-blocks make building applications really easy.
-Users can build their own IoT devices by dragging super-block like a jigsaw puzzle!
+Users can build their own IoT devices by dragging super-blocks like a jigsaw puzzle!
 For more information, visit the IoT Workshop page and www.fab-lab.eu.